Tom's Guide Verdict

-Proton VPN has a home base in Switzerland, which automatically gives the service a boost over most of the competition.
-The country is known for its very strong privacy laws, is neither in the US nor EU jurisdiction and additionally, it’s not a member of the “14 eyes” surveillance network.
+Proton VPN is headquartered in Switzerland, which automatically gives the service a boost over most of the competition.
+The country is known for its very strong privacy laws, is neither in the US nor EU jurisdiction, and additionally, it’s not a member of the “14 Eyes” surveillance network.

 Proton VPN's no-logging statement is comprehensive, and that's reflected in practice – the only data stored is your very last timestamp, which is immediately overwritten the next time you connect.

 One of the most exciting and unique features that Proton VPN offers is what it calls Secure Core.
-This essentially means that when you connect to a server using Proton VPN, your connection is first routed through several of Proton VPN’s most protected servers.
-As a result, even if you access a malware-infected website, your true IP address and browsing history can never be leaked to network attackers.
+This essentially means that when you connect to one of Proton's Secure Core servers, your connection is first routed through one of Proton VPN’s most protected servers.

 Proton VPN also offers a built-in kill switch to protect your IP in case your connection drops.
 There’s no option to have the VPN automatically turn on when you connect to a public Wi-Fi network, but you can set Proton VPN to open a connection automatically when you turn on your computer.